electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 This type of increase you could even see in scenarios where there is no regeneration, but just a decline that reduced the consumption.

-The only way to know how much you have regenerated is to look at how much the state of charge of the battery changes from top to bottom of the montain.
+The only way to know how much you have regenerated is to look at how much the state of charge of the battery changes from top to bottom of the mountain.

 ![SOC](soc.jpg "State of charge, the only way to see how much you have regenerated")